Learn More

 This workshop seeks to examine how Big Data methodologies and LLM architectures can be leveraged together to advance NLP research across low-resource settings.
 Topics will span innovative data collection strategies, efficient training techniques, and practical applications of LLMs in multilingual and low-resource contexts.
 Particular attention will be paid to solutions that address data scarcity, promote generalisability, and preserve linguistic diversity.

-Given the location of this year’s conference in Macau, a core emphasis will be placed on low-resource Asian languages, which pose unique challenges due to the scarcity of high-quality annotated resources.
+Given the location of this year’s conference in Macau, a core emphasis will be placed on low-resource languages, which pose unique challenges due to the scarcity of high-quality annotated resources.
 The workshop will spotlight research tackling these challenges, including annotation methodologies and regionally grounded collaborations.
 More broadly, we welcome submissions on all low-resource and underrepresented languages, as well as efforts that enhance the accessibility of LLMs across diverse languages, countries, domains, and social contexts—whether through inclusive data practices, novel modelling strategies, or real-world deployment under resource constraints.
 We also encourage contributions on multilingual LLMs, scalable architectures, and responsible AI, with the aim of fostering cross-disciplinary dialogue and catalysing future collaborations toward equitable and inclusive language technologies.

 Research Topics: